-POL 331 Politics of Black Americans (3) Sp An analysis of the political behavior of Black Americans and the issues which affect them.
+POL 331 Politics of Black Americans (3) Sp An analysis of the political behavior of Black Americans and the

 POL 333 Politics of Governmental Finance (3) F Prerequisite: POL 301.
 An assessment of politics, planning and administration of governmental budgets.